Scott Stadium: 1981

 The first expansion to the stadium's capacity came in 1981, when upper decks and grass hill seating allowed 40,000 fans.

 2000

-Carl Smith's donations helped make the most recent contributions to Scott Stadium in 2000, filling in the upper deck and south end to allow 20,000 additional fans, and installing the pergola, state-of-the-art lighting and gigantic audio/visual tower known as "Hoo-Vision," as well as a new lighting system placed on towers with "V's" built in.
+Carl Smith's donations helped make the most recent contributions to Scott Stadium in 2000, filling in the upper deck and south end to allow 20,000 additional fans, and installing the pergola, state-of-the-art lighting and large audio/visual tower known as "Hoo-Vision," as well as a new lighting system placed on towers with "V's" built in.
 The facility's official name is a result of this string of donations.

 2009

 Scott Stadium received a new scoreboard and a larger video screen, Hoo Vision.

+2024

+The Ramon W. Breeden Jr. Videoboard was installed at Scott Stadium during the summer of 2024 and debuted during that football season.
+The 6,700-square-foot display is more than double the size of the previous 2009-era board and features a custom audio system and enhanced Hoo Vision to improve the game-day experience for fans.

 Traditions

-Traditionally, men wear coats and ties and women wear sundresses to games, which is also tradition at Clemson, Alabama, Auburn, Georgia, and Ole Miss.
+Traditionally, men wore coats and ties and women wore sundresses to games, which is also tradition at Clemson, Alabama, Auburn, Georgia, and Ole Miss.
 Beginning during the 2003 season, however, head coach Al Groh called upon fans to set aside traditional attire for orange clothing.

 The T-shirt movement has been welcomed by many, but ties and sundresses can still be easily spotted at Scott Stadium among students and alumni.
 Some have compromised by wearing ties with orange dress shirts or orange sundresses.
 The Cavalier Daily, the University's daily student-published newspaper, weighed in on the debate in its September 1, 2005, lead editorial.
 The Declaration, an alternative weekly news magazine at the University, also ran a feature story on the debate prior to the 2006 home opener.